Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

 \section{Virtually Geometric Multiwords}

 A \emph{handlebody} is a 3--manifold obtained by gluing 1--handles to a 3--ball.
-These are commonly imagined as thickened graphs, although we will not assume orientability.
+These are commonly imagined as thickened graphs, although we do not assume orientability.

-A multiword $\underline{w}=\{w_1,\dots, w_k\}$ in $F=F_n$ is \emph{geometric} if there exits a handlebody $H$ with fundamental group $F$ such that the conjugacy classes of the $w_i$ can be represented by an embedded multicurve in the boundary of $H$.
-The multiword is \emph{virtually geometric} if it becomes geometric upon passing to a finite index subgroup of $F$.
+A multiword $\underline{w}=\{w_1,\dots, w_k\}$ in $\F=\F_n$ is \emph{geometric} if there exists a handlebody $H$ with fundamental group $\F$ such that the conjugacy classes of the $w_i$ can be represented by an embedded multicurve in the boundary of $H$.
+The multiword is \emph{virtually geometric} if it becomes geometric upon lifting to a finite index subgroup of $\F$.
+(Recall \fullref{definition:lift})

-\begin{example} $\multimot=\{\inv{a}\inv{b}ab\}$ in $F_2=\left<a,b\right>$
+\begin{example} $\multimot=\{\inv{a}^2\inv{b}ab\}$ in $\F_2=\left<a,b\right>$

-A Whitehead graph for $\multimot$ is shown in \fullref{fig:bs11heegaard}, with vertices blown up into discs.
-Following the edges according to the numbering reads off the word $\inv{a}\inv{b}ab$.
+In \fullref{fig:bs12heegaard} we have a Whitehead graph with vertices blown up to discs and a numbering around each vertex.
+Following the edges according to the numbering reads off the word $\inv{a}^2\inv{b}ab$.
+Embed this graph on the surface of a three-ball.

-Embed this graph on the surface of a three ball and identify each generator disc with the disc of the inverse to get the handlebody with embedded curve shown in \fullref{fig:bs11handlebody}. \end{example}